ctabin/jchess/README.md

 ```

 Once the game is created, it has already the standard chess rules and the initial
 position built in.
-Hence, the game is ready.
+Hence, the game is ready and White have the move.

 ### Start from a custom position